Kazakhstan – the motherland of tulips

 If you want to get acquainted with this place, it is better to be prepared in advance – to get information from the internet, to watch the movie called “The death of Otrar” or you can order an excursion with a professional guide.

-A black beach of Alakol
+A black beach of Lake Alakol

-If you are tired of the regular golden sandy beaches that are everywhere, then it’s high time to get acquainted with the black pebble beach of Alakol Lake, which is in the south-west of Kazakhstan.
+If you are tired of the regular golden sandy beaches that are everywhere, then it’s high time to get acquainted with the black pebble beach of the Lake Alakol, which is in the south-west of Kazakhstan.
 The lake has not only an unusual coastline, but also healing powers as well.
 The black beach attracts people with common cold and skin diseases, nervous breakdown, and all those, who love meditations.
 Even Soviet cosmonauts used to come to the lake after their flights to get rehabilitated here.

-Alakol reserve was established here to preserve rare types of birds, so you can find famous silver bass in its waters.
+Alakol Nature Reserve was established here to preserve rare types of birds, so you can find famous silver bass in its waters.
 If you come to the lake at the beginning of May, you can join the many bird watchers that come for the “Wings of Alakol” festival.
 This event attracts not only bird watchers but also journalists, yoga practitioners, and musicians.
 This is how a season on Alakol begins.
 Further is summer - a time of the sun, swimming and water entertainments.
 In autumn, there is another festival celebrated on the first weekends of September – “Okunkol”, where recreational fishermen catch the famous silver bass.

 The first and the biggest cosmodrome

-You may be surprised to know that the world’s first and biggest cosmodrome is “Baikonur’, which is in the Kyzylorda region of Kazakhstan.
+You may be surprised to know that the world’s first and biggest cosmodrome is Baikonur, which is in the Kyzylorda Province of Kazakhstan.
 Till 2050, cosmodrome is leased to the Russian Federation, but legally is owned by Kazakhstan and tour companies of the country can organize tours to rocket and satellite launches.
 Don’t you want to visit the place, where the first successful flight to space was launched?
 Indulging in the atmosphere of the space center is worth visiting!